-The Review Committee thought that much of the research done by NUTRIM was world class and among the best reviewed within VLAG.
-As context for the committee's responses, it is important to recognise that the Review Committee has addressed these questions through the lens of the VLAG External Review, using the information provided by NUTRIM as part of that review and on the basis of our meetings with colleagues from the four research lines within NUTRIM.
-Whilst the overview information on the organisation and strategy of Maastricht provided by NUTRIM, as it pertained to the VLAG review, was very helpful, the Review Committee did not have the opportunity for discussions with other key senior colleagues, particularly those in leadership roles within the Specialities and Profiles, who would have been able to help to evaluate the wider contribution made by NUTRIM to the goals of MUMC+.
+The review panel thought that much of the research done by NUTRIM was world class and among the best reviewed within VLAG.
+As context for the committee's responses, it is important to recognise that the reviewing committee has addressed these questions through the lens of the VLAG External Review, using the information provided by NUTRIM as part of that review and on the basis of our meetings with colleagues from the 4 Research Lines within NUTRIM.
+Whilst the overview information on the organisation and strategy of Maastricht provided NUTRIM, as it pertained to the VLAG review, was very helpful, the reviewing committee did not have the opportunity for discussions with other key senior colleagues, particularly those in leadership roles within the Specialities and Profiles, who would have been able to help to evaluate the wider contribution made by NUTRIM to the goals of MUMC+.